FrederikNorlyk/accounting-react-front-end/README.md

 # Accounting front-end
-Simple frontend for an accounting application, built using the React framework Next.js.
+Simple front-end for an accounting application, built using the React framework Next.js.

 ### Technologies
 - Next.js 13 (React)